 - Viewers will subconsciously question your story.

-This means that skin tones need to look like real skin tones, blades of grass need to look like real blades of grass, and the world has to appear real.
+This means that skin tones need to look like real skin tones, blades of grass need to look like blades of grass, and the world has to appear real.

 This video explains it well: